NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-7-extra-material.md

 ```

 Here we have some command `index` that, for whatever reason, requires both the
-path to a FASTA file as well as the name of that file *without* the `.fasta`
+path to a FASTA file and the name of that file *without* the `.fasta`
 extension.
 We can use Groovy in the `script` directive together with normal
 Bash, mixing and matching as we like.
 The first line of the `script` directive
 gets the name of the FASTA file without the extension by removing anything